towmass/frogger/README.md

 The Classic Arcade Game Clone is a simple browser-based game for casual players.
 The game was developed according to this [rubric](https://review.udacity.com/#!/projects/2696458597/rubric) and meets all the requirements.
-For running the game, visit the following link: ... .
+For running the game, visit the following [link](https://frogger-fend.herokuapp.com/) .

 ## Table of Contents